The project aimed to apply Design Thinking methods and tools to solve the problem related to domestic food waste management.

 We used key facts as a tool to find out more data regarding waste management, we discovered that food and cardboard waste are the ones that generate the most waste according to EPA (Environment Protection Agency, 2016).
 Domestic food waste is thrown away the most, thus food waste shows opportunity.

-INTERVIEWED PEOPLE TO LEARN ABOUT THEIR
+WE INTERVIEWED PEOPLE TO LEARN ABOUT THEIR

 After finding interesting opportunities during secondary research.
 I and the user researcher decided to run an online survey and some in-depth interviews to understand the user's pain points before, during, and after the grocery shopping process.
 To help us further investigate food waste and habits we first create an online survey.